 Not to mention a whole host of other things you have to pay for to keep them in operation.

-Strip away this expense and go fully remote, following the model used by these companies.
+Strip away this expense and go fully remote, following the model used by these companies to easily manage your teams.
 Do so and you’ll find your ecommerce business saves money now and long after the pandemic has ended.

 Wastage is something that affects all businesses — even the best of them — at some point.
 Much as people do with gym memberships, you sign up for a product with the best of intentions and either don’t use it at all or fail to get value for money from it.

 If you want to save money while we’re in the midst of the coronavirus crisis then you need to cut out the wastage — and digital licenses are a prime candidate for the chop.

 Of course you need digital tools, but only the ones that make running your business easier and more efficient.
 A great way of highlighting which ones these are is to conduct a survey and ask your employees:

 The survey will help you in a couple of ways.
 Firstly, the “what” and “how” will highlight any tools that aren’t being used at all.
 Secondly, the “why” will let you see if there’s any possibility of ditching multiple tools and replacing them with a compact, singular option that does what’s needed.